 Subscribe for full access to Fujitsu's revenue in full detail

 Fujitsu's customers primarily consist of telecoms and non-profit Organizations companies.
 Examples of Fujitsu's customers include Deutsche Telekom and World Economic Forum.
-Fujitsu has commercial and technical partners like SoftBank Group, Amazon Web Services (AWS) and ServiceNow.
-Examples of Fujitsu's suppliers include Palantir Technologies, Amazon Web Services (AWS) and Sitecore.
+Fujitsu has commercial and technical partners like Amazon Web Services (AWS), ServiceNow and SoftBank Group.
+Examples of Fujitsu's suppliers include Amazon Web Services (AWS), Sitecore and Palantir Technologies.